AgnidDrage/Flowy_bot/README.md

 To use the project, you must follow these steps:

 Create a Telegram bot using BotFather and get the access token.
 Set the access token as an environment variable called TOKEN.
-Run the flowy.py script to start the Telegram bot.
-Run the flowy_backend.py script to start the server that processes the videos.
-Start Celery on the backend to process the videos.
+Run the flowy.py script with --ip <IPv4 or IPv6> --port <PORT> to start the Telegram bot.
+Run the flowy_backend.py script with --ip <IPv4 or IPv6> --port <PORT> to start the server that processes the videos.
+Start Celery on the backend directory to process the videos with "celery -A flowy_backend worker".
 Send a video to the Telegram bot from the application and wait to receive the processed video.

 ## Author